paharipratyush/intelunnati/README.md

 # Project for Intel Unnati Industrial Training 2024
  ## PDF Chatbot using OpenVINO and RAG

+ A PDF-based chatbot leveraging OpenVINO and RAG techniques for efficient question-answering, developed as part of the Intel Unnati Industrial Training 2024.

 ## Description

 This project demonstrates how to create a chatbot that can answer questions related to a given PDF document using the Retrieval Augmented Generation (RAG) technique.
 The chatbot is implemented in Google Colab and uses various libraries including OpenVINO for efficient inference.